shantnu/Path/content/astrology.md

 What is the moon?
 The mind.
 Rahu is the planet that takes over the mind and corrupts it.

-The moon is the soul, the spirit.
+The sun is the soul, the spirit.
 And Ketu covers it with darkness.

 You can now see why the planets are considered so evil.